Degenerate coupled-cluster theory: Theories

-The left-hand side of the $t$-amplitude equation of $\Delta$CCSD [Eq.\ (\ref{DCCSD2})] in the external single-excitation space, $\langle I^{a}_{i} |\hat{H}_Ie^{\hat{T}_I}|I\rangle$, is drawn in Fig.\ \ref{fig:HJI_singles_ext}, where we revert to the convention that $i$, $j$, $k$, etc.\ refer to occupied spin-orbitals and $a$, $b$, $c$, etc.\ to virtual (unoccupied) ones.
-It consists of open, connected, and thus linked diagrams except for the last one ({\bf 2h}), which is unlinked.
-This unlinked diagram will be canceled by the identical one ({\bf 9b}) appearing in the right-hand side, leaving a fully linked $t$-amplitude equation (see below).
-In this figure is also introduced a new vertex ({\bf 2a}), represented by a double-line with a circled ``$I$''.
-It defines the one-electron part of the CC effective Hamiltonian operator $\hat{H}_Ie^{\hat{T}_I}$ and is unlinked.
-It is the sum of the one-electron part of the usual single-reference CC effective Hamiltonian, $(\hat{H}_Ie^{\hat{T}_I})_\text{C}$, which is connected as indicated by the subscript ``C,'' plus the last, unlinked diagram ({\bf 2h}).
+Figure \ref{fig:HJI_singles_ext} is a diagrammatic representation of the left-hand side of the $T_1$-amplitude equation of $\Delta$CCSD, i.e., $\langle I^{a}_{i} |\hat{H}_Ie^{\hat{T}_I}|I\rangle$ of Eq.\ (\ref{DCCSD2}) in the external single-excitation space.
+Here, we revert to the convention that $i$, $j$, $k$, etc.\ refer to occupied spin-orbitals and $a$, $b$, $c$, etc.\ to virtual (unoccupied) ones in $|I\rangle$ (these line indices will be suppressed unless necessary for explanations).
+Diagram {\bf 2a} is the $T_1$-amplitude equation of single-reference CCSD or $(\Lambda_I)^a_i$ of Eq.\ (\ref{DCCSD2_2}), which is connected.
+The first few diagrams defining diagram {\bf 2a} [Eq.\ (\ref{DCCSD2_2})] are drawn in Fig.\ \ref{fig:Lambda1}.
+Diagram {\bf 2b} is unlinked, but will be canceled by the identical unlinked diagram ({\bf 11a}) in the right-hand side of the $T_1$-amplitude equation (see below).
+Upon this cancellation, the left-hand side of the $T_1$-amplitude equation of $\Delta$CCSD is connected and thus linked.

-Figure \ref{fig:HJI_singles_int} draws the same matrix element, $\langle I^{a}_{i} |\hat{H}_Ie^{\hat{T}_I}|I\rangle$, in the internal single-excitation space.
-It defines the off-diagonal element, $H_{JI}$, where $|J\rangle = |I^{a}_{i} \rangle$ with $\epsilon_a - \epsilon_i = 0$.
-This figure appears almost the same as Fig.\ \ref{fig:HJI_singles_ext} with two crucial differences.
-First, the danging lines are intersected by a fictitious resolvent line (red oblong), whose fictitious denominator is zero.
-This resolvent is ``fictitious'' because it does nothing mathematically except to restrict the ranges of orbital indices to the ones that satisfy $\epsilon_a - \epsilon_i = 0$.
-Second, the last, unlinked diagram ({\bf 2h}) of Fig.\ \ref{fig:HJI_singles_ext} vanishes in Fig.\ \ref{fig:HJI_singles_int} by virtue of the C condition [Eqs.\ (\ref{DCC_ansatz2}) and (\ref{DCCSD5})], which is diagrammatically depicted as Fig.\ \ref{fig:SJI_singles}.
-As a result, its double-line vertex with ``$I$'' ({\bf 3a}) now denotes the one-electron part of the connected, and thus linked CC effective Hamiltonian operator $(\hat{H}_Ie^{\hat{T}_I})_\text{C}$.
+Figure \ref{fig:HJI_singles_int} draws the same matrix element, $\langle I^{a}_{i} |\hat{H}_Ie^{\hat{T}_I}|I\rangle$ of Eq.\ (\ref{DCCSD2}), in the internal single-excitation space.
+It defines the off-diagonal element of the $\Delta$CCSD Hamiltonian matrix $H_{JI}$ with $|J\rangle = |I^{a}_{i} \rangle$ and $\epsilon_i - \epsilon_a = 0$.
+This figure is the same as Fig.\ \ref{fig:HJI_singles_ext} except for two important differences:\ First, the dangling lines are intersected by a fictitious resolvent line (red oblong), whose fictitious denominator is zero.
+It is ``fictitious'' because it does not perform any division but indicates that the ranges of orbital indices are restricted to the ones that satisfy $\epsilon_i - \epsilon_a = 0$.
+Second, the unlinked diagram ({\bf 4b}) vanishes by virtue of the C condition [Eq.\ (\ref{DCCSD_C2})], which is diagrammatically depicted in Fig.\ \ref{fig:SJI_singles}.
+As a result, its double-line vertex with a circled $I$ ({\bf 4a}) now denotes the one-electron part of the $\Delta$CCSD effective Hamiltonian.
+The latter is further expanded in Fig.\ \ref{fig:Lambda1_2}.
+It is isomorphic with the $T_1$-amplitude equation of single-reference CCSD (Fig.\ \ref{fig:Lambda1}) and is connected.